tytydraco/yessleep/out/My_Friend_has_nightmares_with_total_strangers_Part_2.md

 “Tell me Javon,” the coach said, “What’d you think of that throw.”

-“It was as good a throw…as they get, coach.”
+“It was as good a throw…as good as they get, coach.”

 “Nobody bothering you on the field.
 Just you and a perfect pass.”